sirredbeard/awesome-wsl/README.md

 #### Debian

-Debian is a Linux distribution assembled by volunteers with the non-profit [Debian](https://www.debian.org) Project.
+Debian is a Linux distribution assembled by volunteers with the community [Debian](https://www.debian.org) Project.

 - [Windows Store Link](https://www.microsoft.com/store/productId/9MSVKQC78PK6) for Debian Stretch.
 - [Debian Reference](https://www.debian.org/doc/manuals/debian-reference/) post-installation guide for Debian users with a focus on the command line from Debian.